carsten-gross/ts2shout/README.md

 MPEG transport stream by a network protocol libcurl understands.
 Please see a configuration example for apache2 below.

+Additionally I started to implement DSM-CC to fetch stream images.
+This requires the availability of libz.
+Please install libz and the corresponding libz-dev package.
+Currently dsmcc is disabled in the code, because it is a pre-alpha version just writing the stream data files into a cache dir.

 ts2shout outputs a shoutcast stream with the "best" found mpeg audio stream in PAT/PMT and the "current programm" from the mpeg EIT ("EPG") translated to "StreamTitle" all 8192 bytes inside the mpeg stream.
 This is a standard for